 Traditional in-house counsel are employees.
-This means that they can become embroiled in employee issues that make them inefficient (e.g. office politics, inter-department feuds, and unnecessary meetings).
+This means that they can become embroiled in employee issues that make them inefficient (e.g., office politics, needing training, and unnecessary meetings).
 This can make in-house counsel expensive, inefficient, and adversarial to sales/marketing functions.

 Out-House Attorneys are not employees of your business.
 This means you don't have to pay a full-time salary, paid leave, and statutory benefits, and you avoid messy terminations.